How to optimize images for web: A step-by-step guide for better site performance

 Before you do all this work to optimize your images, start by running a speed test on your site!
 By the end, you’ll be able to see the impact you’ve made (plus you can share that with your team or boss, for extra kudos).

-As part of Flywheel’s support team, I’m familiar with quite a few speed tests, but these four are my favorites:
+As part of Flywheel’s support team, I’m familiar with quite a few speed tests, but these five are my favorites:

-Each one works a little differently, but the concept for each is the same: Open the link, then enter your URL for a custom report all about your site’s speed and performance.
+The first four, the browser-based tools, work pretty similar to each other: Open the link, then enter your URL for a quick report about your site’s speed and performance.

 2. Know how to choose the best image file type